-At the end of the lesson, you will have the following options:
+At the end of a Quill Lesson, you will have the following options:

-Pull your flagged students into small groups and send the rest of your students into an independent practice activity
+Pull your flagged students into a small group for discussion and direct the rest of your students to complete a follow-up independent-practice activity

-Assign the independent practice activity for completion at a later date
+Assign the follow-up independent practice activity so that students may complete it at a later date

-Select the option you would like, then click the button at the bottom of the page that appears with your selection.
+Select the option that you would like to use and click the button that corresponds with your selection at the bottom of the page.

 Small-Group Instruction Ideas

-Ask your small group to write down a few of the prompts from your Quill Lessons PDF in their notebooks or on a whiteboard and walk through the process with them once again.
-Engage each student in a discussion around improving one another's answers.
+Ask your small group to write down a few of the prompts from your Quill Lesson plan in their notebooks or on a whiteboard and walk through the process of writing responses to these prompts with them.
+Engage each student in a discussion about improving their responses.
 As your small group works, you can provide personalized feedback based on your students' responses.
-During the small group instruction, the rest of your class can work independently on their follow-up activity.
+While you are working with your small group, the rest of your class can work on the follow-up independent-practice activity.

 Mark Lesson as Complete and View Report